Air pollution: Bishkek takes 1st place in ranking of most polluted cities

 Bishkek takes the 1st place in the World Air Quality ranking of the largest cities in the world.

-The map also shows the average AQI in different areas of the capital.
+Institute for Environmental Solutions Public Foundation has installed sensors in the capital and suburbs.
+The map shows average AQI value in different areas of the capital.
 It is updated hourly.

 The U.S. Embassy in Kyrgyzstan also installed a sensor.
 It shows the air quality index online.
 Information is updated hourly.